 Thank you for taking the time to view my profile.
-I am a great teacher with an undergraduate degree in Social Sciences and Languages and a Masters degree in Business-MBA.
+I am a great teacher with an undergraduate degree in Social Sciences and Languages, a diploma in Management Analysis and a Masters degree in Business

 Why do I love teaching?